hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook3.md

 ## Description

 I started working on [my parser](https://github.com/hmc-cs111-spring2023/Artifact-Cruedy/blob/main/DSL%20Code/parser.py) this week, so I also made adjustments to my language design to make it so that my parser could get to my desired result better.
-So far making the parser doesn's seem too hard.
+So far making the parser doesn't seem too hard.
 I was able to output an extendscript file that selected a composition to work on.
 Currently I'm able to process code that selected the current composition that is selected in after effects or that pics a specific composition with a given index.
 This is the [output I've gotten so far](https://github.com/hmc-cs111-spring2023/Artifact-Cruedy/blob/main/select_comp.png) from my parser, and this is my [goal output](https://github.com/hmc-cs111-spring2023/Artifact-Cruedy/blob/main/goal_output.png).
 I'm going to make sure that my parser can catch errors, I already added an error catch that tells the user to make sure that their code picks a composition in the first line of code.
+I am nervous that the way that I've been writing my parser is incorrect because it seems to simple or that the way I've written my parser is too prone to mistakes.
+If I find out that I've done it the wrong way, it's going to push back my progress.
+I'm treating the file that that I write my DSL in as a txt file, and that text file is just read into the parser line by line.
+When it reads those lines in, it just translates it to extenscript.

 ## Questions